laurentlb/skydoc/site/docs/getting_started_stardoc.md

 )
 ```

-Note that the `bazel_skylib` repository is also need to be loaded since Stardoc uses
+Note that the `bazel_skylib` repository must also be loaded since Stardoc uses
 this library.

 If you would like to load the `stardoc` rule by default using Bazel's prelude, add